 Problem Sets: 25 points.
 The first problem set is worth 1 point.
 The remaining 8 are worth 3 points each.
 Problem sets after the first are distributed on Thursday and then due the following Wednesday at 11:55 PM.
 You are welcome to work on them with your friends but, first, you must personally type in every character in the work you submit and, second, you must list all the people you worked with.
 We define “work with” very broadly, to include minor interactions.
 You would certainly list anyone you sat nearby during Study Hall, for example.

 Exams: 35 points total.
 The four exams are take-home and unhackable.
 The first is worth 5 points and the others are each worth 10 points.
 They are open-book and open-web.
 Because students have different schedules, you can complete the exam any time within a four-day window starting after exam distribution.
 Late exams earn zero points.
 You may not seek or receive help on the exam from a person, e.g., asking a roommate or posting at RStudio Community.
 You may use any written materials from the class, including problem set answers.
-If you have a question, ask on Piazza.
+If you have a question, ask on Slack.
 Teaching staff (not other students) will answer it.

 Final Project: 25 points.
 Students will present their projects publicly at the end of the semester.
 They will then have the opportunity to incorporate feedback before submitting the final version.
 There are eight milestones for the projects, each worth one point.
 Demo Day (which includes a review of your code) is worth 7 points.
 The final project submission is worth 10 points.
 Follow this advice.

 Calculation: Each problem set, milestone and exam is graded out of a maximum of score of 20, regardless of its weight in the final grade calculation.
 For example, both Exam 2 and Milestone 2 are graded out of 20, but the former is worth ten times as much to your final grade.